breach-report/breachreport-api/docs/01-before-using-api.md

 Registering at Breach Report portal automatically adds the registration email address to your account.

-You can add more email addresses to your account via the portal or bu using
+You can add more email addresses to your account via the portal or by using the API.

 To add an email address via the portal: